worldline/observability-workshop/docs/workshop.md

 * [Tempo](https://grafana.com/oss/tempo/): for storing traces
 * [Prometheus](https://prometheus.io/): for gathering and storing metrics.

-We will also cover the OpenTelemetry Collector which gathers & broadcast then the data coming from our microservices
+We will also cover the OpenTelemetry Collector which gathers & broadcasts then the data coming from our microservices

 ## Workshop overview
 Duration: 0:02:00